ksu-cs-textbooks/cis400/content/0-forward/02-where-to-find-help.md

 As you work on the materials in this course, you may run into questions or problems and need assistance.

 ## Course Sessions
-As mentioned before, the course sessions are one of the best time to get help with your assignments - during this time the instructor and TAs are scheduled to be available and on-hand in the computer lab.
+As mentioned before, the course sessions are one of the best times to get help with your assignments - during this time the instructor and TAs are scheduled to be available and on-hand in the computer lab.

 ## Discord
 For questions that crop up outside of class times, your first line of communication for this course is the departmental Discord server.
-If you have not yet signed into the course discord channel, or are not yet a Discord user, please visit [https://discordbot.cs.ksu.edu](https://discordbot.cs.ksu.edu).
+If you have not yet signed into the course Discord channel, or are not yet a Discord user, please visit [https://discordbot.cs.ksu.edu](https://discordbot.cs.ksu.edu).
 This assistant will link your K-State and Discord accounts and set your username for the server in accordance with K-State policy.

 {{% notice tip %}}
 In addition to class channels, the Discord server hosts channels for student clubs, announcements, and general discussion.
 It is a good place to find information and socialize when you are unable to meet face-to-face.